-Inspire and engage students with the epic story, The Tragedy of Romeo and Juliet by William Shakespeare.
+Inspire and engage students with the epic story by William Shakespeare with Storyboard That's Romeo and Juliet lesson plan.
 Romeo and Juliet is often the first Shakespeare play students are introduced to, and it's one that's constantly being retold.
 An introduction to Romeo and Juliet can occur in many ways as there are movies, graphic novels and shortened versions of the play available, making the classic tale accessible to all readers!

 The tale of feuding families and star-crossed lovers, captivates audiences of all ages and prompts discussions about family, love and free will.

-Please note this summary comprises the full story of Romeo and Juliet and therefore contains spoilers!
+Please note this summary comprises the Romeo and Juliet full story and therefore contains spoilers!

 The Tragedy of Romeo and Juliet is about two star-crossed lovers from feuding families, who take their own lives.
 Through a series of unfortunate events, fate and chance turn against the lovers.
 Romeo, a Montague, and Juliet, a Capulet, meet at a party thrown by Juliet’s family.
 Romeo only attends because his friend says it will help Romeo get over a girl, Rosaline.
 Romeo had loved Rosaline, but she rejected him.
 When Romeo lays eyes on Juliet, he forgets he ever had other devotions.
 Later that evening, he sneaks to Juliet’s balcony and professes his love.
 Juliet, who has also fallen in love with Romeo, asks him to make a serious gesture, to prove his love.
 He asks her to marry him, and she agrees.